Infineon/eltt2/README.txt

     For example, use the following command to get 20 (0x14) random bytes:
     ./eltt2 -G 14

+    -l:
+    With the "-l" command you can allocate the SHA-1/256/384 PCR bank.
+    Take note of two things.
+Firstly, the command requires a platform authorization value and it is set to an empty buffer; hence the command cannot be used if the TPM platform authorization value is set (e.g., by UEFI).
+    Secondly, when the command is executed successfully a TPM reset has to follow for it to take effect.
+For example, use the following command to allocate a PCR bank:
+    ./eltt2 -l sha1      Allocate SHA-1 PCR bank.
+    ./eltt2 -l sha256    Allocate SHA-256 PCR bank.
+    ./eltt2 -l sha384    Allocate SHA-384 PCR bank.

     -r:
-    With the "-r" command you can read data from a selected SHA-1/SHA-256 PCR.
+    With the "-r" command you can read data from a selected SHA-1/256/384 PCR.
     For example, use the following command to read data from PCR 23 (0x17):
     ./eltt2 -r 17           Read data from SHA-1 PCR 23.
     or